Birth at Midnight, Death by Dawn: Incandescent in a Rich Black Mist Called Night

 “The ship took us to the deep, outermost ocean and the land of the Cimmerians, a people shrouded in a mist.
 The sun never shines there, never climbs the starry night to beam down at them, nor bathes them in the glow of its last golden rays; their wretched sky is always racked with night’s gloom.”

-In it, I was reborn and became obsessed with aesthetics of darkness: seclusive, immoderate, eerie, secretive, dark and melancholic.
-Then by dawn, by its roseate light, I was defeated, stripped of that vitality of night.
+Then by dawn, by its roseate light, I was defeated, again, stripped of that vitality of night.